bbeale/tradeSnake/README.md

 # README

-## This bot is not currently functional
+## This bot is not currently functional!
+A rebuilt/heavily updated bot is coming soon in another repo
 Presently I am working on expanding and enhancing the indicators so their values can serve as data points to use for feature engineering a financial data set.

 Additional modifications planned include upgrading completely to Python 3 (and no more urllib2!), switching completely from the bastardized Poloniex API wrapper I was using to the one on PyPI, getting set up on other exchanges in addition to Poloniex.